mbeddr/mps-platform-docs/src/doc/docs/mps_internal/models.md

 ### Test model

-**UI**: entry below solution in a specific folder named `tests? with specific icon in the logical view.
+**UI**: entry below solution in a specific folder named `tests` with specific icon in the logical view.

 A model containing tests.
 Defined by the *&commat;tests* stereotype.